Betamovie: Non-standard recording method

 Unlike in Betamax VCRs, the tape is wrapped 300° around a miniaturised head drum nearly 45 mm in diameter with a single dual-azimuth head to write the video tracks, using a special tape transport reminiscent of that of VHS (in that the tape is wrapped around the head drum in a similar manner, but with a more extreme wrap).
 Compared to the normal Betamax head drum of 75 mm, the Betamovie head drum spins at 2500 rpm rather than 1500 rpm.
 The fields on the tape are written at 120% (i.e. six-fifths) the normal speed.

 Due to the use of a single-head drum combined with the not-quite-complete 300° (five-sixths) wrap, the head is out of contact with the tape and unable to record around one-sixth of the time.
 This means that the complete signal must be (in effect) slightly "time compressed" to "fit in" to the period during which the tape is still in contact with the head.

-Betamovie achieves this by making the tape-to-head speed slightly higher than normal (20% faster or six-fifths the usual speed) and "overscanning" the camera tube- i.e. reading more lines than necessary at the periphery.
+Betamovie achieves this by making the tape-to-head speed slightly higher than normal (20% faster or six-fifths the usual speed) and "overscanning" the camera tube, i.e. reading more lines than necessary at the periphery.
 Effectively, the higher speed means that the head can traverse the full tape sweep in five-sixths of the usual time, and covers the gap during the remainder.

-The timing- and number of extra scan lines- are arranged such that the lines "lost" (due to being output during the unrecordable "gap" period) are the unwanted "overscan" lines.
+The timing, and number of extra scan lines, are arranged such that the lines "lost" (due to being output during the unrecordable "gap" period) are the unwanted "overscan" lines.
 This means that the full complement of "regular" lines (525 for NTSC) will have been scanned and recorded successfully during the period that the head was in contact with the tape.

-The end result- by design- is a recording that is in standard Betamax format, and which appears normal when played back at normal speed on a standard Betamax VCR.
+The result — by design — is a recording that is in standard Betamax format, and which appears normal when played back at normal speed on a standard Betamax VCR.
 However, due to the non-standard timing and head design, Betamovie camcorders themselves are record-only, and in-camcorder playback (including preview and dubbing) is not possible.

 Other aspects

-The early models have an optical viewfinder, which lets one see exactly what one is recording by looking directly through the lens, via a system of mirrors and prisms - similar to an SLR stills camera.
+The early models have an optical viewfinder, which lets one see exactly what one is recording by looking directly through the lens, via a system of mirrors and prisms, similar to an SLR stills camera.
 Some later models feature an electronic viewfinder, although they remain record-only without the through-viewfinder playback supported by some non-Betamovie camcorders.

 Early models use a cathode ray tube as their image sensor and the BMC-100/110 has manual focus.
 Later models use CCD image sensors instead and feature autofocus.

 All Betamovies for the PAL format record in standard Betamax video mode.
 Some of the models for the NTSC format can record in the enhanced SuperBeta mode or even the Super Hi-Band Beta mode.